ex0-tekk/Diabolist-VR/Readme.md

 This first step is mandatory, then download DiabolistVR, Make a folder on any SSD drive with space and label it DVR.

-**REMINDER: DO NOT Install Anything Into Your C:/Program Files or C:/Program Files (x86) Folders, due to admin restrictions.**
+**IMPORTANT REMINDER: -DO NOT- Install Anything Into Your C:/Program Files or C:/Program Files (x86) Folders, due to admin restrictions.**

 Open the Wabbajack file you downloaded to begin the install process, on the bottom right, select the DVR folder you created & the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.